-Did you know that cushion cut diamonds actually went “out-of-fashion” in the last century?
-It was only in recent times where vintage cuts came back in vogue.
-From old European cuts to old miner cuts, these long forgotten retro designs are finding their way back into the mainstream market of the 21st century.
+It was only in recent times where the vintage cuts came back in vogue.
+From old European cuts to old miner cuts, these long-forgotten retro designs are finding their way back into the mainstream market today.

 Old Miner Cuts – Vintage